 The Most Famous Rag Doll of All

 The first mass-produced Raggedy Ann dolls were based on the books.
-While they look similar to modern examples, the early versions had brown yarn hair (instead of red) and shoe-button eyes sewn in place as shown above.
+While they look similar to modern examples, the early versions had brown yarn hair (instead of red) and shoe-button eyes sewn in place.

 The Value of Raggedy Ann Dolls